 An adapted regime applies to registered designs.
 Exclusive rights to exploit and sell the design are granted to the holder.

 Trademarks are also under strict protection of the law and any type of infringements of the right is subject to civil or criminal liability.
 Copyrighted works are also strictly shielded.
 When registering a trademark, individuals usually prefer the assistance of a lawyer since this alternative delivers all necessary guarantees for future secure usage.
-Legal experts can also explain a wide range of entanglements which might occur in certain circumstances, and we have some of the best lawyers in Bucharest that can assist you.
+Legal experts can also explain a wide range of entanglements which might occur in certain circumstances, and the intellectual property law experts at our Romanian law firm can assist you.

 Each type of business comes with particular traits and, when doing business in Romania, it is important to be aware of all risks and benefits.
 Every domain reveals a series of pros and cons that must be carefully evaluated.
 There are certain fields which proved highly successful for the past 10 years, such as the renewable energy field, IT or telecommunications but, there are also unexploited areas which deserve all attention.
 All investment plans can prove financially advantageous only if an expert strictly estimates all threats and gains.

 Our law firm proposes effective strategies in assessing these business plans and is also strongly engaged in providing solutions for a large variety of situations.
 We have experienced lawyers committed to offering you best alternatives which can secure any investment and, unquestionably, open any road to success.
-Call us now for a free consultation and let us help you grow.
+Call our law firm in Romania for a free consultation and let us help you grow.